jeiglsperger/Master-Thesis/README.md

 3. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
 4. Return to step 2.

-#### Test the similarity of the fake data to the real data of DGW
+#### Test the similarity of the fake data to the real data of DGW and visualize the optuna optimization
 1. Just go to the DGW folder.
-2. Open the `test_samples.ipynb` or in a Jupyter Notebook.
+2. Open the `test_samples.ipynb` in a Jupyter Notebook.
 3. Import either `from evaluate_cashierdata` or `from evaluate_MonthlyMilkProduction`  or `from evaluate_TouristsIndia` or `from evaluate_schachtschneider`
 4. Choose the right test data file in `test, fake = load_data('test_data_XXX.csv', 'fake_data_' + database_name + '.csv')`
 5. Let it run.